MattShannon/hts-demo-en-US-cmudict/README.rst

 To set-up this directory:

+- add appropriate Festival utterance files in ``data/utts`` and appropriate raw audio files in ``data/raw`` for the corpus you wish to use during training (see above for details of the formats used and details of where to obtain the processed CMU ARCTIC corpus typically used with this HTS demo)
 - generate the ``configure`` script from ``configure.ac`` using ``autoconf``
 - follow the instructions for the official version included in ``INSTALL``.
   If you are using a corpus other than the CMU ARCTIC corpus for speaker SLT,